Bird Feeding Stations - How to Attract Birds, Pick a Location

-What is a bird feeding station?
-It's simple.
+What is a bird feeding station? simple.
 It's an area within your yard or your property where bird feeders are set up.
 Most bird feeding stations are set up near the deck or a window, so that the birds are easier to view when they come.

 A variety of feeders of different kinds should be used for attracting and feeding a wide variety of species.
 As for the food itself, bird seed is still popular, but fruit, suet, peanut butter, nectar, and mealworms are also great choices.
 If you want to attract a specific type of bird, though, there is a specific type of feeder and food that each species favor.